austincrim/austincrim.com-astro/src/content/posts/web-storage.md

 ---

 <p class='bg-slate-100 border dark:border-slate-700 dark:bg-slate-800 rounded p-8'>
-For the purposes of this post, I'm defining <b>storing data</b> as any means of persisting some information on the client through a full page reload.
+For the purposes of this post, I'm defining <b>storing data</b> as any means of persisting some information in the browser through a full page reload.
 </p>

 # Cookies

 - Little bits of data usually set by the server in a `Set-Cookie` header.
-- Can set cookies in the browser using the (kinda gross) `document.cookie` API.
+- You can set cookies in the browser using the (gross) `document.cookie` API.
-- can only access in browser JavaScript if not `HttpOnly`
+- You can only access them from browser JavaScript if `HttpOnly` is not set
-- deleted with "Clear cookies" browser action
+- Deleted with "Clear browser storage" button
-- sync api
+- Synchronous API
 - 100s of cookies per domain
 - ~4kb limit per cookie
 - [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)